gearglow/ReptiliaWithATwist/The List - Notes.md

 - Punk rock influences: Siouxsie And The Banshees, Poison Girls, Bikini Kill, Wasted Youth, Chumbawumba (esp. _Anarchy_), The Clash

+- Other musical influences: _War Pigs_ by Black Sabbath

 - The Potters have Basque roots, such that a decent chunk of their grimoires are in Aquitanian and therefore completely unintelligible to most people.
 The family is also known historically for golems and related soul-magics.

 - How to neutralize dementors: sink them.
 They cause everything around them to freeze, so they'll end up encasing themselves in ice.